scaleway/terraform-provider-scaleway/.github/contributing/common_reviews_items.md

 # Common Review Items

 The Terraform Scaleway Provider follows common practices to ensure consistent and reliable implementations across all resources.
-While there may be older resource and testing code that predates these guidelines, new submissions are generally expected to adhere to these items to maintain Terraform Provider quality.
+While there may be older resources and testing code that predates these guidelines, new submissions are generally expected to adhere to these items to maintain the quality of the Terraform provider.
 For any guidelines listed, contributors are encouraged to ask any questions and community reviewers are encouraged to provide review suggestions based on these guidelines to speed up the review and merge process.

 ## Go Coding Style